 The figure depicts the average preference falsification, captured as a difference between the answers provided in the "observable" and in the "private" scenario ($\Delta_o = a_o - a_p$).
 The average difference between the answers is depicted per answer provided in the private scenario.
 A positive (negative) value indicates that, on average, participants provided an answer implying a more (less) supportive attitude toward refugees when their answer will possibly be observed by a future participant (German citizen) than when answering privately.
-Note: p < 0.1, p < 0.05, p < 0.01 in sign test for $H_0 : median(\Delta_o) = 0$ measured preference falsification (Δ_o) on the treatment variable, while controlling for the privately expressed preference (a_p) and a set of individual characteristics.
+Note: p < 0.1, p < 0.05, p < 0.01 in sign test for H_0 : $median(\Delta_o) = 0$ front of the majority population, do not only use it so as to present themselves as more tolerant than they are , but also to present themselves as less tolerant than they truly are.17

+The results depicted in Table 5, illustrate the effect of experimentally induced status on preference falsification.
+The table shows the results of an OLS regression of the measured preference falsification (Δ_o) on the treatment variable, while controlling for the privately expressed preference (a_p) and a set of individual characteristics.
 In order to account for the heterogeneous response to treatment across the distribution of the privately expressed preference, I run the regression separately for participants expressing different levels of support in the private scenario.
-Particularly, columns (1), (2), and (3) include participants who, in the private scenario, chose an answer that indicates (increasingly) more critical views than one that would be indicated by selecting a neutral point at $a_p = 5$.
-Accordingly, columns (4), (5), and (6) include participants who privately indicated (increasingly) more supportive attitudes.
+Particularly, columns (1), (2), and